RuthAndRoth/Ruth2/README.md

 from the current master (usually around release time) but will always be available in the archive release branches.

-## Upload Artifacts
+## Upload Meshes and Artifacts

-Since not everyone is prepared to perform Blender exports to get the Collada files for uploading we maintain recent exported .dae files in the Artifacts directory.
+Since not everyone is set up to perform Blender exports to get the Collada files for uploading we maintain recent exported .dae files.
 These correspond to the .blend files in the Mesh directory.

 There is also an IAR file that can be uset to pre-load OpenSim grids.
 These are usually updated at releases.
 They will maintain consistent UUIDs for the